 In CYPECAD, an integrated 3D structure is a structure consisting of nodes and bars with six degrees of freedom that is connected and linked to the main building structure managed by CYPECAD.

-CYPECAD allows an integrated 3D structure to be introduced by creating it directly in CYPECAD, or by importing a project from CYPE 3D on an empty CYPECAD job or with previously introduced structural elements.
+CYPECAD allows an integrated 3D structure to be entered by creating it directly in CYPECAD, or by importing a project from CYPE 3D on an empty CYPECAD job or with previously entered structural elements.

 Several 3D structures can be added to the same CYPECAD project.

-Automatic introduction by interpreting information from DXF or DWG files
+Automatic entry by interpreting information from DXF or DWG files

 It is a starting process, i.e. users opt for it when creating a new job.